 Routine mammograms are the best way to find breast cancer early when it’s most treatable.
-The expert OB/GYN team at The Women’s Center offers mammograms at the Hunter’s Creek Florida location.
+The expert OB/GYN team at The Women's Center offers mammograms at at Altamonte Springs, Celebration, Orlando, Ocoee, Oviedo, St. Cloud, Winter Park, and Hunters Creek locations.
 To schedule your mammogram, call the Hunter’s Creek office to book an appointment.

 A mammogram is an X-ray of your breast that checks for early signs of breast cancer.
 Getting regular mammograms helps the team at The Women’s Center find breast cancer early, sometimes up to three years before a tumor can be felt with a regular breast exam.

 The team at The Women’s Center uses mammography for both screening and diagnostic purposes.

 This type of mammogram checks for changes in breast tissue in women who don’t have signs or symptoms of breast cancer.
 The goal of screening mammography is to detect cancer before noticeable signs and symptoms develop.

 A diagnostic mammogram takes more time than a screening procedure and involves additional X-ray images.
 This type of mammogram investigates existing symptoms such as a new breast lump, pain, or nipple discharge.

 The team at The Women’s Center uses the same machine for both screening and diagnostic mammography.

 Experts and medical organizations disagree on the ideal age and frequency that women should begin getting screening mammograms.

 The American Cancer Society recommends women with an average risk of breast cancer get yearly screening mammograms from age 45-54, and then continue every two years for at least 10 years after that.
 However, women may choose to start screening as young as age 40.